 This complex consists of several structures.
 Let’s take a look at them one by one:

 Izadkhast Castle was built on a sedimentary bedrock for military purposes.
 It was used as one of the safe fortresses of its time.
 It overlooks precipice in three directions.

 Sassanid architects had secured this castle, providing the inhabitants with a powerful and impenetrable system.
 They had made it possible to enter the castle only by taking a bridge built for this purpose.
 As a matter of fact, it is a bridge between the castle and the outer world.

 Izadkhast Castle is remarkably similar to Arg-e Bam and Rayen Citadel in Kerman province.
 Arg-e Bam is known as the world’s largest mud-brick structure.
-While Arg-e Bam is ranked first in terms of its size, both sites are the tangible cultural heritages that have showcased spectacular delicacies of urbanization and construction.
+While Arg-e Bam is ranked first in terms of its size, both sites are tangible cultural heritages that have showcased spectacular delicacies of urbanization and construction.

 Izadkhast Castle has been built approximately 22 meters from the ground around it.
 This five-story building has been made of such materials as clay and wood and has accommodated a small town in itself.

 Residential buildings in this castle are also of a special type.
 These houses are designed on a slope as if they are forming a staircase.
 In fact, the roof of the lower house was used as the yard of the upper one.
-Iranian architects had also implemented such style in the architecture of Abyaneh village.
+Iranian architects also implemented such a style in the architecture of Abyaneh village.
 This architectural pattern is one of the particular features of Sassanid architecture used in spaces with a limited area.